vidyagc/portfolio/_works/02-its.markdown

 <h4>Services Provided</h4>
 <div class="page-content-text">
-<em style="color:red">NOTE:</em> In the Streets has undergone organizational change, and as such, the website is being redeveloped (by a party other than myself).
+<strong style="color:red">NOTE:</strong> In the Streets has undergone organizational change, and as such, the website is being redeveloped (by a party other than myself).
 All the links in this post no longer point to the website as I had created it.
 These links will be removed when this article is updated in early 2024.
 Screenshots of the site as I had made it may be added in their place.
 </div>

 <div class="page-content-text">